The International Trade Blog Export Compliance

 How Trade Wizards Can Help With Product Classification

-The Shipping Solutions Product Classification Wizard allows you to search for a specific Schedule B number either based on a partial code of at least the first two digits or by entering a text description of the product.
-Otherwise you can type in word or brief description that can help you identify it.
+The Shipping Solutions Product Classification Wizard allows you to search for a specific Schedule B number or Harmonized Tariff Schedule number either based on a partial code of at least the first two digits or by entering a text description of the product.
+Otherwise you can type in a word or brief description that can help you identify it.

-Our Product Classification Wizard goes beyond the basic Schedule B search engine.
-In addition to Schedule B classification, the Product Classification Wizard can also help you identify Export Control Classification Numbers (ECCN) and U.S. Munitions List (USML) codes used for export control purposes and HS numbers used for imports.
+Our Product Classification Wizard goes beyond the basic Schedule B and HTS search engine.
+The Product Classification Wizard also helps you identify ECCN and USML codes used for export control purposes and HS numbers used for imports.
 Try it out for free!

 Correct Product Classification Is Crucial

-As the exporter, you are responsible for correct reporting to the U.S. government, regardless of any classification your supplier may suggest, and you are ultimately liable for mistakes.
-This is an important consideration when determining whether simply to accept your supplier’s suggested Schedule B numbers.
+As the exporter, you are responsible for reporting the correct product classification codes to the U.S. government, regardless of any classification your supplier may suggest, and you are ultimately liable for mistakes.
+This is an important consideration when determining whether simply to accept your supplier’s suggested HS numbers.

-You can use them as a guide to direct you to the approximate location of the code in the Schedule B book, and then use your own analysis to determine which code you will use; or conduct your own product classification, and then use the supplier’s code as a way to double-check your work—just make sure you take control of the process.
+You can use them as a guide to direct you to the approximate location of the code in the Harmonized System, and then use your own analysis to determine which code you will use; or you can conduct your own product classification, and then use the supplier’s code as a way to double-check your work.
+In either case, make sure you take control of the process!

 Knowing the right and wrong ways to use HS numbers, HTS numbers and Schedule B numbers is not just a good idea; it’s a legal requirement.
 Misclassifying your product is committing fraud—and if you’re found guilty, you could face fines and other penalties.